hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 also is by default two times the number of cores.
 It can be changed using the `hazelcast.operation.generic.thread.count` property.

+This means that:

+* a non partition-aware operation-thread will never execute an operation for a specific partition.
+Only partition-aware operation-threads execute partition-aware operations.

 Unlike the partition-aware operation threads, all the generic operation threads share the same work queue: `genericWorkQueue`.

 If a non partition-aware operation needs to be executed, it is placed in that work queue and any generic operation